 Giving your time is a powerful way to support a cause you care about.
 NGOs rely on volunteers to help with everything from administrative tasks and fundraising to direct fieldwork during emergencies.
 You don’t need to be a first responder to be useful; organizations need people with skills in communication, logistics, tech, and project management.
 If you’re looking to help during a crisis, effective volunteer coordination is key to ensuring efforts are helpful, not harmful.
 Platforms like PubSafe connect skilled individuals with CERT teams and NGOs that need support, allowing you to find opportunities where your abilities can make the biggest difference.

-Support Their Work Financially
+Donate to Support Their Work

 Consistent funding is the fuel that keeps NGO operations running.
 Financial contributions, no matter the size, are essential for everything from paying staff and maintaining equipment to launching and sustaining long-term community programs.
 Many organizations depend on donations from individuals to continue their work.
 Before you donate, it’s always a good idea to research the organization to understand its mission and how it operates.
 Look for transparency in their financial reporting to ensure your contribution will be used effectively to support the causes you believe in.
 Recurring donations are often especially helpful, as they provide a stable source of income that allows NGOs to plan for the future.